Six Degrees of Kevin Bacon: In popular culture

 In 2009, Bacon narrated a National Geographic Channel show The Human Family Tree – a program which describes the efforts of that organization's Genographic Project to establish the genetic interconnectedness of all humans.
 Bacon appeared in a commercial for the Visa check card that referenced the game.
 In the commercial, Bacon wants to write a check to buy a book, but the clerk asks for his ID, which he does not have.
 He leaves and returns with a group of people, then says to the clerk, "Okay, I was in a movie with an extra, Eunice, whose hairdresser, Wayne, attended Sunday school with Father O'Neill, who plays racquetball with Dr. Sanjay, who recently removed the appendix of Kim, who dumped you sophomore year.
 So you see, we're practically brothers."

 In 2011, James Franco made reference to Six Degrees of Kevin Bacon while hosting the 83rd Academy Awards.
 EE began a UK television advertising campaign in November 2012, based on the Six Degrees concept, where Bacon illustrates his connections and draws attention to how the EE 4G network allows similar connectivity.

 In "Weird Al" Yankovic's song "Lame Claim to Fame", one of the lines is, "I know a guy who knows a guy who knows a guy who knows a guy who knows a guy who knows Kevin Bacon."
 American rapper MC Zappa also makes reference to the game in his 2018 song "Level Up (The Ill Cypher)".

 The most highly connected nodes of the Internet have been referred to as "the Kevin Bacons of the Web", inasmuch as they enable most users to navigate to most sites in 19 clicks or less.

 Bacon numbers

-The Bacon number of an actor is the number of degrees of separation he or she has from Bacon, as defined by the game.
+The Bacon number of an actor is the number of degrees of separation they have from Kevin Bacon, as defined by the game.
 This is an application of the Erdős number concept to the Hollywood movie industry.
 The higher the Bacon number, the greater the separation from Kevin Bacon the actor is.

 The computation of a Bacon number for actor X is a "shortest path" algorithm, applied to the co-stardom network: